BDC Hamburger Icon

 Warby Parker

-Warby Parker states in its brand story that every idea starts with a problem, which is one of the main pillars of good storytelling.
-Identify a problem or need, and try to solve it.
-The issue Warby Parker sought to fix was that glasses were too expensive.
-A main aspect of its business model is cheaper but still well-made frames, with free try-ons.
+Warby Parker states in its brand story that every idea starts with a problem — one of the central pillars of good storytelling.
+Identify a problem or need and show how your business solves it.
+In Warby Parker’s case, the problem was that glasses were too expensive.
+A key aspect of its business model is offering stylish, well-made frames at a lower price, along with free try-ons.

 Nike